 Eat what you enjoy rather than what’s restricted

 When we drop our food rules and eat in a way that is no longer restrictive, we can discover whether we truly enjoy the foods that we have deprived ourselves of.
-It may be that a food we thought we enjoyed or couldn’t control ourselves around was the result of restriction rather than pleasure.

 Are you ready to ditch diets and feeling out of control with your eating?